 Hang on back aquarium filters are popular for many reasons.
 To start with, they are cheap.
 Next, they are very simple to use.
 All it takes to install an aquarium filter like this is to assemble the filter basket and the intake tube and hang the filter at a suitable place before plugging it in.
 If you are interested in using an older model of this type of filter keep in mind that they should not be used dry.

 Pros and Cons

-We have already mentioned a few things about hang on filters that can be described as beneficial, but we will now summarize these benefits and downsides of using this specific type of filters.
+We have already mentioned a few things about hang-on filters that can be described as beneficial, but we will now summarize the benefits and downsides of using this specific type of filter.

 Hang on Back Filters vs. Other Types of Filters

-As we said before, they are low-maintenance filters which cannot be said for most of the aquarium filters.
-The best part is that they provide excellent mechanical, chemical and especially biological filtration.
+As we said before, they are low-maintenance filters which cannot be said for most aquarium filters.
+The best part is that they provide excellent mechanical, chemical, and especially biological filtration.
 They are better than all the types of filters in terms of biological filtration and the only other filter that can be compared to it is the wet/dry filter.